gereic/GXAirCom/lib/GxEPD2-master/README.md

 ### Supporting Arduino Forum Topics:

 - Waveshare e-paper displays with SPI: http://forum.arduino.cc/index.php?topic=487007.0
 - Good Display ePaper for Arduino : https://forum.arduino.cc/index.php?topic=436411.0
+- Note that these topics are closed.
+Use only for reference.
+- The Arduino Forum is no longer watched and answered by the Author.
+- New questions or issues should be posted on https://github.com/ZinggJM/GxEPD2/discussions

 ### Note on documentation
 - GxEPD2 uses Adafruit_GFX for Graphics and Text support, which is well documented there